How to Install Vagrant on Ubuntu 18.04

 Vagrant also mounts the project directory at

 /vagrant in the virtual machine which allows you to work on your project’s files on your host machine.

 You can stop the virtual machine with the following command:

-This command stops the running machine if it is running and destroys all resources that were created during the creation of the machine:
+The following command stops the machine if it is running, and destroys all resources created during the creation of the machine: